 The Institute of Politics Fellows Program presents a unique opportunity for leading political practitioners (e.g. former elected officials, campaign strategists, political journalists, pollsters) to be in residence at the University of Chicago during an academic quarter.
 These accomplished practitioners will draw on their first-hand experiences, research and professional networks to give insightful and unique perspective on politics and policy in action.
-The Fellows Program is made possible with generous support from The Pritzker Foundation.
+Since launching in 2013, the IOP has hosted 61 Fellows, including former Republican National Committee Chairman Michael Steele, former speechwriter for President Obama Jon Favreau, Amy Walter of the Cook Political Report, Republican strategist Steve Schmidt, former Pakistani Ambassador to the U.S. Husain Haqqani, and former New York City Deputy Mayor Howard Wolfson.
+The Fellows Program is made possible with generous support from both the Pritzker and MacArthur Foundations.